 - Cabbage is my favorite in the dutch oven as well.

-- Adding large chunks of carrots is great and they come out perfectly tender cooked together.
+- You can add potatoes and carrots too, they come out perfectly tender when cooked together.

 You can find our Dutch Oven corned beef and cabbage recipe here.